Personal loan documents to gather before you apply

 - Debt-to-income ratio.

-What if you don’t have the required documents
+What if you don’t have the required loan documents

 You may not be completely out of luck.
 Depending on what’s missing, the lender may offer alternative verification methods.

 For example, if you don’t have pay stubs handy, they may contact your employer directly to confirm income information or review your bank statements for proof of electronic deposits.
-Some lenders also let you sync your banking information when you apply to confirm income information electronically without the need to provide extra paperwork.
+If your income is direct deposited, some lenders can confirm your income information through your bank.

-That said, not having the required documents could lead to a denial in some instances.
+That said, not having the required documents could sometimes lead to denial.
 Be sure to notify the lender right away if you’re missing documents to determine if there are ways to work around the issue.

 Gathering the information and documents you’ll need before applying for a personal loan can save you time and avoid potential funding delays.
 Make sure all your paperwork is legible and provide documents as quickly as possible to speed up the process.